unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial7.md

 # Shape modelling with Gaussian processes and kernels

-In this tutorial we define our own Gaussian processes using analytically defined kernels, and experiment with different kernels.
+In this tutorial we learn how to define our own Gaussian processes using analytically defined kernels.
+Further, we experiment with different kernels that are useful in shape modelling.

 ##### Related resources